Gravitational waves from supercooled phase transitions: dimensional transmutation meets dimensional reduction

 On the other hand, we know that the EFT picture fails at the \textit{bubble tail} $r>r_t$, where $r_t$ is defined at the radial distance where the spatial gauge mode mass becomes comparable with the nucleating scalar mass, suggesting that it is not possible to integrate out the gauge modes.
 Therefore, we can trust the EFT that we constructed for field values above $v_3>v_{3,b}(r_t)$.

-Finally, we emphasise the following: as long as points 1) and 2) stated at the end of section~\ref{sec:validityEFT} are valid, the higher order corrections to eq.~\eqref{eq:Veff-EFT-LO} given in eq.~\eqref{eq:VeftNLO} are of the same form regardless of the assumed formal power counting for the gauge field modes and the background field.
-Indeed, the EFT expansion has the same functional form as long as $2\pi T \gg m_{X,3}, m_{X_{0},3} \gg m_3 \gg \frac{g^2}{\pi^2} T $, yet we do not need to fix the formal power counting for these in-between scales between the hard and ultrasoft scales, and indeed we cannot, since the gauge field modes are scale shifters~\cite{Gould:2021ccf}.
+Finally, we emphasise the following: as long as points 1) and 2) stated at the end of section~\ref{sec:validityEFT} are valid, the higher-order corrections to eq.~\eqref{eq:Veff-EFT-LO} given in eq.~\eqref{eq:VeftNLO} are of the same form regardless of the assumed formal power counting for the gauge field modes and the background field.
+Indeed, the EFT expansion has the same functional form as long as $2\pi T \gg m_{X,3}, m_{X_{0},3} \gg m_3 \gg \frac{g^2}{\pi^2} T $, yet we do not need to fix the formal power counting for these in-between scales between the hard and ultrasoft scales, and indeed we cannot, since the gauge field modes are scale-shifters~\cite{Gould:2021ccf}.

 In ref.~\cite{Gould:2021ccf} it is explained in detail how to treat the nucleation EFT construction with a scale shifter.
 In essence, the one-loop contribution from the gauge fields is still resummed to the LO effective potential to provide a barrier, and this affects the LO bounce solution.
 For the action however, their contribution is computed without derivative expansion, i.e.\ they contribute in the prefactor in analogy to the soft scalar modes.
 Then, one needs to subtract this gauge field contribution from the exponential part of the rate, to avoid double counting.
 In our analysis, we do not compute the prefactor, and hence we stick to the procedure described earlier in section~\ref{sec:nucleation-in-EFT}.
 We check the accuracy of this approach by estimating the contribution of the tail of the bounce, where the assumed mass hierarchies are violated, for details see section~\ref{sec:tail}.